 - Expat.Club – a network for international people living in Brussels, Expat.Club also organises paid trips with a pick-up in Ghent.
 Some past trips include sailing in Ostend and a visit to the White Cliffs of Dover castle and gardens.

 - Ghent Expat Ladies Friendship Group – as the name suggests, this is one for the ladies.
-They organise regular drinks and dinner meet-ups in Ghent.
+Group members organise drinks, dinner and other meet-ups in Ghent.

 - Gentse Spruiten – if you’re coming to Ghent with your children, then this community is a must.
 At least once a week you can meet up with other parents (a mix of Belgians and expats) for some advice or just a friendly chat.
 Join their Facebook group or send an email to email@example.com to find out when the next meet-up is.